DIPSAS/DIPS-RetinaIntegration-IG/docs/index.md

           }
         ],
         "reference" : {
-          "reference" : "Bundle/Bundle-SinglExamination-Example"
+          "reference" : "Bundle/Bundle-SingleExamination-Example"
         },
-        "name" : "Bundle-SinglExamination-Example",
+        "name" : "Bundle-SingleExamination-Example",
-        "description" : "Result of query for a specific examination idfentified by ID containing no AI result.", "exampleBoolean" : true
+        "description" : "A bundle containing a single DiagnosticReport with a single ImagingStudy awaiting AI result without any previous examination and without andy cautions.", "exampleBoolean" : true
       },
       {